cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% agile-pentest %}}.
 Learn more about the [pentest types](/platform-deep-dive/pentests/pentest-types/).

+You may want an Agile Pentest for:

+- Recent code changes, such as after a sprint or before a release
+- Specific subsets of your asset, such as:
+  - A single feature such as a new RESTful [API endpoint](#api-endpoint)
+  - One microservice
+- You can also use an Agile Pentest to test:
+  - A single OWASP or OSSTMM category
+  - A specific issue, such as a [known vulnerability](#known-vulnerability)

 ## Allowlist

 An allowlist explicitly lets identified systems access.
 In networks, an allowlist can specify IP